-Accessing a hosted FileMaker Pro database
+Accessing a hosted FileMaker Pro Advanced database

-With either FileMaker Server or FileMaker Pro, you can host a FileMaker database file as a data source, sharing your data with other applications using ODBC and JDBC.
+With FileMaker Cloud, FileMaker Server, or FileMaker Pro Advanced, you can host a FileMaker database file as a data source, sharing your data with other applications using ODBC and JDBC.
 The following table describes what each FileMaker product allows.

-This FileMaker product Allows FileMaker Server Unlimited connections and supports local access (same computer) and remote access (both for middleware such as web servers, and for remote client access from desktop productivity applications).
-FileMaker Pro Up to five connections and supports local access (same computer) only.
+This FileMaker product Allows FileMaker Cloud Unrestricted connections and supports remote ODBC or JDBC client access.
+FileMaker Server Unrestricted connections and supports local access (same computer) and remote access (both for middleware such as web servers, and for remote client access from desktop productivity applications).
+FileMaker Pro Advanced Up to five connections and supports local access (same computer) only.